The Prompt Makes the Person(a): A Systematic Evaluation of Sociodemographic Persona Prompting for Large Language Models: Experimental Setup

-To investigate the impact of sociodemographic steering in LLMs more holistically, we also deploy our prompt strategies to a closed-ended \textbf{Subjective Question Answering} task.
-We use the \textit{OpinionsQA} dataset~\cite{santurkar2023whose}, which is widely used to assess the alignment of LLMs with different demographic groups~\cite[\textit{inter alia}]{suh2025languagemodelfinetuningscaled,dominguez2024questioning,hwang2023aligning}, based on questions from the Pew Research centre's American trends Panel (ATP)~\footnote{\url{https://www.pewresearch.org/the-american-trends-panel/}}.
-We sample 100 English-language questions from the most recent ATP waves (54, 82, and 92) and prompt LLMs to answer these as the assigned identity.
+To investigate the impact of sociodemographic steering in LLMs more holistically, we also deploy our prompt strategies to a closed-ended \textbf{Survey Response} task.
+We use the \textit{OpinionsQA} dataset~\cite{santurkar2023whose}, which is widely used to assess the alignment of LLMs with different demographic groups~\cite[\textit{inter alia}]{suh2025languagemodelfinetuningscaled,dominguez2024questioning,hwang2023aligning}, based on questions from the Pew Research Center's American trends Panel (ATP).~\footnote{\url{https://www.pewresearch.org/the-american-trends-panel/}} We sample 100 English-language questions from the most recent ATP waves (54, 82, and 92) and prompt LLMs to answer these as the assigned persona.
 Following ~\citet{santurkar2023whose}, each prompt includes a single question with multiple answer options.
-We run each prompt once, extract log probabilities to build opinion distributions for each subgroup, and evaluate how well these align with corresponding U.S. demographic opinion distributions.
-This process yields 57,600 prompts, spanning 8 demographic groups, 9 prompt types, 2 alternative phrasings and 100 questions.
+We run each prompt once, extract log probabilities to build opinion distributions for each subgroup, and evaluate the distance between these and the corresponding U.S. demographic opinion distributions.
+This process yields 57,600 prompts, spanning 8 demographic groups\footnote{The closed-ended task includes fewer demographic groups because the OpinionsQA dataset doesn't cover nonbinary gender identity and Middle Eastern race/ethnicity.}, 9 prompt types, 2 alternative phrasings and 100 questions.